The people behind the songs

 MIX & RECORDING ENGINEER

-Jon has done the Club Junkies remix of 'You Won't See MyTears'and 'Woman of Secrets' and the entireproduction and mix of 'Dolce Far Niente'. he has recently been working with new R&B/UK
+Jon has done the Club Junkies remix of 'You Won't See MyTears' and 'Woman of Secrets' and the entire production and mix of 'Dolce Far Niente'.
+He has recently been working with new R&B/UK

 Garage artist Aaron Soul - he's a new signing to US label Def Soul.
 It's early days, but Jon's sure he's going to pretty big in the US/UK.
 Jon has also been working on several tracks with the new R & B artist Shaun Escoffrey, including the single "Space Rider ".
-Being at home working on both pop and leftfield projects, his credit list includes: Culture Club, Boy George, High Lamas, Beverly Knight, Omar & Angie Stone, S Club 7, Darryl Hall & Kylie Minogue.
+Being at home working on both pop and leftfield projects, his credit list includes: Queen & David Bowie, Culture Club, Boy George, High Lamas, Beverly Knight, Omar & Angie Stone, S Club 7, Darryl Hall & Kylie Minogue.